 Did you know that supporting native bee species is a crucial part of promoting our pollinators?
 Mason and leafcutter bees have proven to be the best pollinators, and there’s a lot you can do to support them.

 Mason bees and leafcutter bees are part of what’s called the megachilidae family, which is a family of solitary bees.
 Solitary bees are bees that don’t live in colonies, but each female bee makes her own little nest and does all the work for it herself.

 What makes them amazing pollinators?

-Other bees, like like the honey bee, wet the pollen and carry it in their pollen baskets back to their nest.
+Other bees, like the honey bee, wet the pollen and carry it in their pollen baskets back to their nest.
 Mason and leafcutters don’t have the pollen baskets so the pollen gets all over them.
-And since they don’t wet the pollen, it’s dry and sitting dry on the hair which lets it fall off more readily as it flies from flower to flower.
+And since they don’t wet the pollen, it sits dry on their hair which allows it to fall off more readily as it flies from flower to flower.

-Masons and leafcutters are a native species, so because they’re native they don’t face a lot of the challenges that honey bee faces, because they don’t have the same social structure or the same pests and viruses so they don’t suffer from colony collapse disorder, which has been seriously afflicting the honey bee for some time now.
+Masons and leafcutters are both native species to the area, and they don’t face a lot of the same challenges that honey bees face.
+Because they don’t have the same social structure or the same pests and viruses, they don’t suffer from colony collapse disorder, which has been seriously afflicting the honey bee for some time now.

 They have a less potent venom in their sting, which is more similar to a mosquito bite.
 Even so, because they don’t have a colony to protect, they almost never sting anyway.
 They are a very gentle and pleasant group of bees to have around your garden.

 Masons and leafcutters don’t like to travel very much.
 They like to forage within 300 feet of their nests, so that also makes them great as garden pollinators.

 Want to learn more about bees?
 Check out our blogs: